-EXHIBIT 3-2 Themes of the Summit on Integrative Medicine and the Health of the Public
+TABLE 3-2 Themes of the Summit on Integrative Medicine and the Health of the Public

-- Vision of optimal health: Alignment of individuals and their health care for optimal health and healing across a full life span - Conceptually inclusive: Seamless engagement of the full range of established health factors physical, psychological, social, preventive, and therapeutic - Life span horizon: Integration across the life span to include personal, predictive, preventive, and participatory care - Person-centered: Integration around, and within, each person - Prevention-oriented: Prevention and disease minimization as the foundation of integrative health care - Team-based: Care as a team activity, with the patient as a central team member - Care integration: Seamless integration of the care processes, across caregivers and institutions - Caring integration: Person- and relationship-centered care - Science integration: Integration across scientific disciplines, and scientific processes that cross domains - Integration of approach: Integration across approaches to care for example, conventional, traditional, alternative, complementary as the evidence supports - Policy opportunities: Emphasis on outcomes, elevation of patient insights, consideration of family and social factors, inclusion of team care and supportive follow up, and contributions to the learning process practitioners should be educated in team approaches and the importance of compassionate care that addresses the biopsychosocial dimensions of health, prevention, and well-being.
+- Vision of optimal health: Alignment of individuals and their health care for optimal health and healing across a full life span - Conceptually inclusive: Seamless engagement of the full range of established health factors-physical, psychological, social, preventive, and therapeutic - Life span horizon: Integration across the life span to include personal, predictive, preventive, and participatory care - Person-centered: Integration around, and within, each person - Prevention-oriented: Prevention and disease minimization as the foundation of integrative health care - Team-based: Care as a team activity, with the patient as a central team member - Care integration: Seamless integration of the care processes, across caregivers and institutions - Caring integration: Person- and relationship-centered care - Science integration: Integration across scientific disciplines, and scientific processes that cross domains - Integration of approach: Integration across approaches to care-for example, conventional, traditional, alternative, complementary-as the evidence supports - Policy opportunities: Emphasis on outcomes, elevation of patient insights, consideration of family and social factors, inclusion of team care and supportive follow-up, and contributions to the learning process - Genetics is not destiny.
+Recent research shows that gene expression can be turned on or off by nutritional choices, levels of social support, stress reduction activities such as meditation, and exercise. - The environment influences health.
+Mounting evidence suggests that the environment outside one's body rapidly becomes the environment inside the body. - Improving the primary care and chronic disease care systems is paramount.
+The U.S. primary care system is in danger of collapse and we must retool how both primary and chronic disease care are delivered.
+The new system must focus on prevention and wellness and put the patient at the center of care. - The reimbursement system must be changed.
+The current reimbursement system rewards procedures rather than outcomes, and changes are needed that incentivize healthcare providers to focus on the health outcomes of their patients/clients. - Changes in education will fuel changes in practice.
+Implementation of an integrated approach to health care requires changes in health provider education.
+All healthcare practitioners should be educated in team approaches and the importance of compassionate care that addresses the biopsychosocial dimensions of health, prevention, and well-being.
 Core competencies need to be redefined and new categories explored.